atifkhanfall2024/Python-From-Strach/Readme.md

 - study about if else
 - then also mutilpe conditions with elif and also with ternery which is so amazing
 - also use case and match

+## loops
+- for loop
+- while loop
+- break and continue
+- walrus operator